Foso/Jetpack-Compose-Playground/mkdocs/foundation/lazyrowfor.md

 # LazyRowFor

 !!! info
     This is the API of version dev16.
 Newer versions may have a different one

 A [LazyRowFor](https://developer.android.com/reference/kotlin/androidx/compose/foundation/lazy/package-summary.html#LazyRowFor) is a horizontal scrolling list that only composes and lays out the currently visible items.
+It's similar to a  horizontal Recyclerview in the classic Android View system.

 <p align="left">